DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 When an entity (the "target") needs to calculate a stat that depends on another entity (the "source"), it can reference the source's stats in its expressions.

 ### Registering Sources
-You need to tell the target entity about its sources using `StatAccessor::register_source`.
+You need to tell the target entity about its sources using `StatsMutator::register_source`.

 ```rust
 use bevy::prelude::*;